 The Sacrament of Marriage

-Haven’t you read,” he replied, “that at the beginning the Creator ‘made them male and female,’ and said, ‘For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh’?
-So they are no longer two, but one.
-Therefore what God has joined together, let man not separate.”
+He said in reply, “Have you not read that from the beginning the Creator ‘made them male and female’ and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?
+So they are no longer two, but one flesh.
+Therefore, what God has joined together, no human being must separate.”